offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 last: [[a,1],[n,1],[n,2],[b,1],[¶,1],[a,2],[a,3]]
 ```

 Similarly to pulling out the original sequence, given just `first` and `last`, it's possible to quickly identify if and how many times some substring exists in the original sequence.
-For example, to test if the sequence to see if it contains "nana"...
+For example, to test if the sequence contains "nana"...

- * find all rows where `last` has symbol "a" and `first` has symbol *n*: indexes 1 and 2.
+ * find all rows where `last` has symbol *a* and `first` has symbol *n*: indexes 1 and 2.
    * walk backwards from index 1 to see if "nana" could be fully extracted: (a,3) to (n,2) to (a,2) to (n,1), which is "nana" (PASSED)
    * walk backwards from index 2 to see if "nana" could be fully extracted: (a,2) to (n,1) to (a,1) to (b,1), which is "bana" (FAILED)